Note: This page is for 1990s outfielder Juan Gonzalez; for the 2010s minor league pitcher, click here.

 - Bats Right, Throws Right

 - Born October 20, 1969 in Arecibo, P.R.

 Juan Gonzalez was signed as a free agent in Puerto Rico at the age of 16 for the Texas Rangers by scout Luis Rosa.
-(The Rangers' Caribbean scouting was exceptionally good; they had signed Sammy Sosa the year before and would sign Ivan Rodriguez two years later).
-With a massive upper body and slender hips and legs, Gonzalez was almost a cartoon caricature of a slugger, and was nicknamed "Igor" in honor of his grotesque strength.
+The Rangers' Caribbean scouting was exceptionally good at the time; they had signed Sammy Sosa the year before and would sign Ivan Rodriguez two years later.
+With a massive upper body and slender hips and legs, Gonzalez was almost a cartoon caricature of a slugger, and was nicknamed "Igor" after a wrestler of that name.

 1986-1990: Minor leagues